drewf24/world-airbnb/writeup/writeup.md

     ## 4 Staten Island              75
     ## 5 Bronx                      65

-Manhattan has the highest median price at 150 followed by Brooklyn at 90, Queens and Staten Island at 75, and the Bronx last at 65.
+Now, when looking at median price by borough, Manhattan has the highest median price at 150 followed by Brooklyn at 90, Queens and Staten Island at 75, and the Bronx last at 65.

 It is clear that quantity of listings as well as median price varies greatly across each of the five boroughs.
 After further exploration of the relevant location variables we will predict how much these variables influence price by developing a linear model.

-First we would liketo visualize the distribution of price by borough, below is a boxplot to show price by borough (neighbourhood\_group):
+First we would like to visualize the distribution of price by borough, below is a boxplot to show price by borough.

 ![](writeup_files/figure-gfm/price_box_neighbourhood_group-1.png)<!-- -->

-The boxplot above shows the price of renting an Airbnb per night based on the borough that the Airbnb is located.
+The boxplot above shows the price of renting an Airbnb per night based on the borough that the Airbnb is located in.
 Due to extremely right skewed data and very expensive outliers this box plot does not display the actual distribution as well as we hoped.
-In order to make a more useful visualization, we filtered for price below $1000 and recreated the box plot above.
+In order to make a more useful visualization, we filtered for price below $1000.00 and recreated the box plot below.

 ![](writeup_files/figure-gfm/price_box_neighbourhood_group_filter-1.png)<!-- -->

 We have already found above, that Manhattan has the highest median price, followed by Brooklyn, Queens and Staten Island, and finally the Bronx has the lowest median available price for Airbnb’s in Manhattan per night.
-What we did not know that is evident in both the origianl and the above graph is that Manhattan and Queens have the largest ouliers (Manhattan’s largest outlier stands at \>$8,000 per night and Queen’s is about $2,000 per night).
+What we did not know that is evident in both the original and the above graph is that Manhattan and Queens have the largest ouliers (Manhattan’s largest outlier stands at \>$8,000 per night and Queen’s is about $2,000 per night).
 Staten Island has the lowest IQR and Manhattan